holoviz/panel/doc/tutorials/basic/index.md

 # Basic Tutorials

 These tutorials are for those who have decided they would like to start learning Panel systematically.
-For those that have not decided yet, we recommend doing [Getting Started Guide](../../getting_started/index.md) instead.
+For those that have not decided yet, we recommend doing the [Getting Started Guide](../../getting_started/index.md) instead.

 Together, we will explore the world of (wind turbine) data and give you the skills to build a chat bot, a static report, a todo app, an image classifier app, a dashboard, and a streaming application.
 We will take you *from zero to hero*.